Edward Tyrer: Early years

 Edward Tyrer was born Edward Tyrer Egg in British Guiana (now Guyana) on 19 September 1917.
 (Note: Sinclair's news article in 2004 claims that Tyrer was born in London.
 However, the immigration authority of New York City recorded on 9 May 1922 that Tyrer was born in British Guiana.
 Given that the London Gazette which registers the deed poll of Tyrer in 1945 mentions that Tyrer was a "natural-born British Subject", it is assumed that he may be born outside the United Kingdom and therefore, the version of the New York City immigration authority is adopted in this article.)
 He later renounced his surname and assumed the name of "Edward Tyrer" in 1945 by enrolling a deed poll in the Supreme Court of England and Wales.
-Both his parents- Richard Tyrer Egg, who was a native colonial legal officer in British Guiana who later became a high court judge in the Gold Coast (now Ghana). and Lilian Maude Egg-were of English descent.
+Both his parents- Richard Tyrer Egg, who was a native colonial legal officer in British Guiana, who later became a high court judge in the Gold Coast (now Ghana). and Lilian Maude Egg-were of English descent.
 Tyrer had an elder sister called Leila Tyrer Egg as well as a younger brother called John Edgar Tyrer Egg.
 John was a Foreign Office official who also renounced by deed poll his surname of "Egg" in 1963.

-Tyrer spent his early childhood in British Guiana before receiving education in England, where he entered, firstly, St Paul's School in London, and followed by Exeter College, Oxford.
-He began his law enforcement career when he joined the police force of Trinidad, then a British crown colony, as a police cadet in 1937.
+Tyrer spent his early childhood in British Guiana before receiving an education in England, where he entered, firstly, St Paul's School in London, and followed by Exeter College, Oxford.
+He began his law enforcement career when he joined the Trinidad and Tobago Police Service as a police cadet in 1937.
 He was promoted to the rank of Assistant Superintendent the next year.
 When the Second World War broke out, he saw active service in the Army from 1939 to 1942.
 During the war he was first commissioned as 2nd.
 Lt Edward Tyrer Egg (service No. 338545) on 15 June 1944.
 At the end of the war in 1945 he relinquished his command and was promoted upon discharge as Hon.
 Captain E. Tyrer (service No. unchanged : 338545) but minus his surname "Egg".
 According to Sinclair, he then briefly served in the police force of British India before joining the civil administration in Hong Kong.